univention/univention-corporate-server/doc/manual/mail/management.rst

 Management of mailing lists
 ---------------------------

-Mailing lists are used to exchange e-mails in closed groups.
-Each mailing list has its own e-mail address.
-If an e-mail is sent to this address, it is received by all the members of the mailing list.
+Mailing lists are used to exchange emails in closed groups.
+Each mailing list has its own email address.
+If an email is sent to this address, it is received by all the members of the mailing list.

 .. _mail-mailinglist: